German Shepherd Colors - Different Coat And Color Varieties

 Try these helpful tips when you feel like you have your hands full with your GSD.

-• Step Two – Ask for help.
+• Step Two: Ask for help.
 See if anyone in your household is willing to help you give your GSD a bath.
 Two people will make the process go a little quicker since one person can hold on to the dog as the other washes.
 If your dog loves to take a bath, you both can bathe your dog quickly.

-• Step Three – During the bathing process first wet your dog with lukewarm water then begin pouring the shampoo into your hand to wash his coat.
+• Step Three: During the bathing process, first wet your dog with lukewarm water, then begin pouring the shampoo into your hand to wash his coat.
 Always use an open hand when washing your dog.
 Digging your nails below the surface of his coat and reaching his skin might seem like a good idea, but it can actually cause small cuts that can bleed and later become infected.

-• Step Five – Dry excess water off with towels or allow your dog to air dry indoors at a tepid temperature or outdoors in the warm sunshine.
+• Step Five: Dry excess water off with towels or allow your dog to air dry indoors at a tepid temperature or outdoors in the warm sunshine.

 Conclusion

-If you find that your German Shepherd has a sticky residue on areas of his coat, it is wise to comb carefully through it with a fine-toothed metal comb.
+If you find that your German Shepherd has sticky residue on areas of his coat, it is wise to comb carefully through it with a fine-toothed metal comb.

 Always start from the tip of the hair and work your way down close to the surface of the skin, being careful not to scrape the comb against the skin.